-The SAN Volume Controller provides two Copy Services that enable you to copy virtual disks (VDisks): FlashCopy and Remote Copy.
-These Copy Services are available for all supported hosts that are connected to the SAN Volume Controller.
+The SAN Volume Controller provides Copy Services that enable you to copy virtual disks (VDisks).

+The following Copy Services options are available for all supported hosts that are connected to the SAN Volume Controller.

 FlashCopy

 Makes an instant, point-in-time copy from a source VDisk to a target VDisk.